Macroeconomic Forecasting with Large Language Models: Introduction

-Our empirical application is focused on forecasting the FRED monthly database using data ranging from 1960 to 2023.
-When working with traditional time series methods, we consider models of different cross-sectional dimensions, in order to understand the role that the information set has on the forecasting performance.
-The picture emerging from our analysis is one in which only two of the five \tslm{}s we consider are competitive against a simple AR benchmark (Salesforce's Moirai and Google's \timesfm).
+More specifically, our empirical application is focused on forecasting all variables contained in the FRED monthly database using data ranging from 1960 to 2022.
+The picture emerging from our analysis is one in which only two of the five \tslm{}s we consider are competitive against a simple AR benchmark (Salesforce's \moirai and Google's \timesfm).
 Moreover, when these more competitive \tslm{}s are stacked against Bayesian VARs and Factor Models, their forecasting performance is broadly comparable, if not slightly inferior.
 In particular, we find that the forecasting gains achieved by the econometric models tend to be more stable while \tslm{}s can perform very well for a handful of series but also show less reliability at times, as they seem to be more prone to generating the occasional unreasonable forecast.\footnote{This result may not appear to some as totally surprising.
 When working with textual LLMs, we are sometimes exposed to ``Model hallucinations'', i.e. the tendency of the model to generate content that is irrelevant, made-up, or inconsistent with the input data.} On the other hand, \tslm{}s seem to work relatively better in the post-Covid-19 era (with the important caveat that the training set of these models does include information from the pandemic and post-pandemic period).
 While these results are based on using the \tslm models in a zero-shot forecasting manner, we also find that fine-tuning the \tslm{} models does not yield to significant improvements in their forecast accuracy.\footnote{By ``zero-shot'', we mean that the model is first trained on a large amount of data, and is then directly applied to solve a new task without re-training, or fine-tuning, its parameters on the new dataset.}